bentoml/BentoML/docs/source/frameworks/keras.rst

 .. seealso::

-   See :ref:`Building a Service <concepts/service:Service and APIs>` for more information on creating a prediction service with BentoML.
+   See :ref:`Building a Service <concepts/service:Service APIs>` for more information on creating a prediction service with BentoML.

 The following service example creates a ``predict`` API endpoint that accepts an image as input